 The words to bear in mind, in this case, are relevance and simplicity.

 However large your business is, if you will be incorporating PPC advertising in your overall marketing strategy, you need to understand the factors that come into play for the success of any PPC campaign.
 This will help you set appropriate expectations and goals, and make adjustments that will lead to success.
-Here are four crucial factors that could affect the frequency with which your ads are displayed and their effectiveness towards achieving your goals.
+Here are four crucial factors that could affect the frequency and effectiveness of your ads:

-Landing Page: While we have widely talked about the nature of your pay per click ads, perhaps even more essential is where your ads direct traffic.
+While we have widely talked about the nature of your pay per click ads, landing pages are just as important.
 Landing pages must be optimized, related to your ad, and have a relevant call to action.
 And in the current mobile-driven world, landing pages must also be optimized for various devices.

 Why Use PPC?